skvarma/Transition501/StudyGuide.md

 Know when to pick the best automation tool for a given scenario.
 Review the VF apex:action… tags and understand their usage.
 Finally skim through the apex and vf developer guides.
 Note: I was not able to do this in detail due to lack of time but if you have time then go for it.

+Read up on the Messaging class and it’s method Implementing Continuation and when best to use it
+Your SOQL and SOSL queries
+Know your objects and data types.
+What are types of compound fields and how to use them in queries Testing REST and SOAP
+Http callouts and named credentials
+Advanced Currency Management
+When to use declarative vs programmatic features
+@invocablemethod and @invocablevariable annotations Lightning components
+Testing best practices
+Developer Console
+Apex Charts
+Developer Console
+Visualforce best practices